essemmeppi/DS-portfolio/README.md

 # Hi, I'm Simone Maria Parazzoli.

 I'm a public policy graduate turned data scientist.
-I obtained an MPP _cum laude_ from Sciences Po and Bocconi University and I'm currently working at ISI Foundation, where I'm developing a dashboard for policymakers to assess reforms' public acceptability through online data.
+I obtained an MPP from Sciences Po and Bocconi University (_cum laude_) and I'm currently working at [https://isi.it/en/home](ISI Foundation), where I'm developing a dashboard for policymakers to assess reforms' public acceptability through online data.

-For more information on my education and experience, please have a look at my resume.
+If you want to know more on my education and experience, please have a look at my resume.

 <!--## Education